Jacki Cooper

-Jacqueline Anne Cooper (born 2 December Slough, United Kingdom) is an Australian jazz singer, known for her full and harmonious vocals.
+Jacqueline Anne Cooper (born 2 December in Slough, England) is an Australian jazz singer, known for her full and harmonious vocals.
 She has released five independent studio albums and one live album.
 Cooper won Best Jazz Vocal in the 2010 Musicoz Awards.
 Cooper travels Australia with her husband, drummer and big band leader John Morrison, teaching workshops at schools and music camps, and appearing at festivals and jazz clubs.
 Her song "Don't Die Wond'rin'" was a finalist at the UK Songwriting Contest, Jazz/Blues section, in 2013.